Sau Shashi Deodhar: Critical response

 Sau Shashi Deodhar received positive reviews from critics.
-Soumitra Pote of Maharashtra Times rated the film 3 out of 5 stars and wrote "The planned journey has been completed perfectly by the director with the help of everyone.
+Soumitra Pote of Maharashtra Times rated the film 3 out of 5 stars and wrote, "The planned journey has been completed perfectly by the director with the help of everyone.
 So he entertains well".
-The Times of India also gave it 3.5 stars out of 5 and similarly found that "Thrilling, well-crafted and disturbing at the same time, is 'Sau Shashi Deodhar' for you.
+The Times of India gave it 3.5 stars out of 5 and similarly found that, "Thrilling, well-crafted and disturbing at the same time, is 'Sau Shashi Deodhar' for you.
 It is perhaps the only film after 'Pune 52' in this genre that succeeds in playing mind games with the viewers and is a good watch for psychological thriller buffs".
-Divyamarathi wrote " It presents the gruesome reality of oppression of women for the lamp of the race.
+Divyamarathi wrote, " It presents the gruesome reality of oppression of women for the lamp of the race.
 A different topic has been presented before the society by taking care of the human mind".
-Loksatta wrote "Complicated and forced to think about what would happen next, 'Mrs. Shashi Deodhar is a one time must watch movie".
+Loksatta wrote, "Complicated and forced to think about what would happen next, 'Mrs. Shashi Deodhar is a one time must watch movie".